maehr/awesome-digital-history/README.md

 ## Journals

-- [programminghistorian.org/](https://programminghistorian.org/) - Novice-friendly, peer-reviewed tutorials that help humanists learn a wide range of digital tools, techniques, and workflows to facilitate research and teaching.
+- [The Programming Historian](https://programminghistorian.org/) - Novice-friendly, peer-reviewed tutorials that help humanists learn a wide range of digital tools, techniques, and workflows to facilitate research and teaching.
 - [Current Research in Digital History](http://crdh.rrchnm.org/) - Annual open-access, peer-reviewed publication of the Roy Rosenzweig Center for History and New Media at George Mason University.

 ## Primary Sources